Joe D'Ambrosio Book Artist

 This was my first book, and I gave absolutely no thought to the binding or structure of its exterior.
 Everything I communicated was between two covers.
 The structure was not important—or at least at that time it was not.
 After all, it was a book, and I felt that it should look like a book-the art was inside.
 So, I sewed the loose pages with a sewing machine in a manner similar to what I would later learn was termed a Japanese stab binding.
 They were not in folio (folded) fashion so they had to be somehow held together.
 I then attached boards covered in white paper with glue. | actually sold some copies bound that way before I realized how embarrassing the binding was.
 I was able to gather up some of the copies and had them commercially rebound in silver cloth, then returned them to their owners.
 This explains why the pages are so poorly trimmed in relation to the margins.
 The commercial bindery retrimmed them after tearing apart the original binding on the assumption that I would want all the fore edges to be even.
 So all of the margins suffer—all except for the few that got away.
 The bindery had no concept that an erose fore edge would make hooking the forefinger on the edge of a page that was protruding considerably easier when turning a page.

-From A Memoir of Book Design © Book Club of California
+© Book Club of California

 Copyright © 2026 Joe D'Ambrosio Book Artist - All Rights Reserved.